Thierry Ardisson: 2010s and 2020s

-At the end of August 2019, Thierry Ardisson sued, his former employer Vincent Bolloré at Canal+.
+At the end of August 2019, Ardisson sued his former employer Vincent Bolloré at Canal+.
 The host reacted to the cancellation of programs he had planned for the 2019 season, arguing that the decision had been announced far too late, causing harm to his production company.
 Ardisson brought the case before the commercial court for “sudden rupture of economic dependence.”
 After a court ruling and an appeal filed by Ardisson, the Court of Cassation ruled in 2021 that C8 must compensate Ardisson and his production partner Téléparis with 5 million euros.

-On 25 October 2020, INA launched a YouTube channel dedicated to Thierry Ardisson, Ina Arditube, featuring thousands of video excerpts from the presenter-producer’s shows.
+On 25 October 2020, INA launched a YouTube channel dedicated to Ardisson, Ina Arditube, featuring thousands of video excerpts from the presenter-producer’s shows.

 Following his departure from C8, Ardisson developed Hôtel du temps, a fictionalized interview program for France 3.
 In it, authentic words once spoken by a deceased celebrity, drawn from archival footage, are reworked and staged using deepfake technology.
 The first episode, initially scheduled for September 2021 and featuring Jean Gabin, was postponed and aired on 2 May 2022 with a 90-minute episode dedicated to Dalida.
 Lower-than-expected ratings led Ardisson to delay the Gabin episode once again and instead produce one on Coluche, scheduled for filming in September 2022.
 The Coluche episode was broadcast in June 2023 but, after disappointing viewership, the program was taken off the air.
 The show was nevertheless nominated at the 2023 International Emmy Awards in the category Best Non-Scripted Entertainment.

 Ten months before his death in October 2024, during the shutdown of C8, the producer-presenter said he was delighted to see the channel disappear and settled scores with Canal+ boss Vincent Bolloré and fellow host-producer Cyril Hanouna.

 Literary career

-Thierry Ardisson has written and published three novels: Cinémoi (1972) and La Bible (1975) with Seuil, and Rive Droite (1983) with Albin Michel.
+Ardisson wrote and published three novels: Cinémoi (1972) and La Bible (1975) with Seuil, and Rive Droite (1983) with Albin Michel.

 In 1986, he published Louis XX, Contre-enquête sur la Monarchie (Orban editor), which sold 100,000 copies.
-On October 31, 1986, he appeared on Apostrophes in a debate with Max Gallo, where he defended the legacy of the French monarchy and sharply criticized the French Revolution as the origin of “totalitarianisms.”
+On 31 October 1986, he appeared on Apostrophes in a debate with Max Gallo, where he defended the legacy of the French monarchy and sharply criticized the French Revolution as the origin of “totalitarianisms.”
 He compared Jacques-René Hébert to Robert Faurisson, accusing him of having distorted the circumstances of Louis XVI’s death.

 In 1994, he published Pondichéry with Albin Michel, recounting the story of a former colonial administrator who had lived in Pondicherry and was later repatriated to a housing estate in Sartrouville.
 Accused of “massive plagiarism” over several passages, the book caused a stir upon its release.

 In 2006, Ardisson released Confessions d'un baby-boomer with Flammarion, an autobiography written with Philippe Kieffer, which sold 100,000 copies.

 In 2016, he published Les Fantômes des Tuileries with Flammarion.

 In October 2024, he published L’Âge d’or de la pub with Éditions du Rocher.